gargi/Music-Recommender-Using-Spark/README.md

 # Music Recommender System Using Apache Spark and Python

-A recommender system using Alternating Least Squares matrix factorization technique to recommend new artists to a user based on implicit feedback
+A recommender system using Alternating Least Squares matrix factorization technique to recommend new artists to a user based on implicit feedback.

 ### Technology Stack:
 * Spark MLlib